wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ### Can we create 10-version projects?

-No. You can use the existing WaveMaker 10.x apps, but you can't create a new 10.x app.
+No. You can use the existing WaveMaker 10.x apps but can't create a new 10.x app.

 ### What happens when you import WaveMaker 10.x application zip?